-The following table summarizes the items that will be brought for a vote of our shareholders at the 2024 Annual Meeting, along with our voting recommendations.
+The following table summarizes the items that will be brought for a vote of our shareholders at the 2025 Annual Meeting, along with our voting recommendations.

-Pro oposal Vote Required to Adopt the Proposal Board Recommends Reasons for Recommendation More Information 1.
-Election of the twelve nominees to serve one-year terms on our Board of Directors Majority of votes cast with respect to each nominee For each nominee The Board believes the twelve Board nominees possess the skills, experience and diversity to provide strong oversight for JLL's long-term strategy and operations See page 16 2.
-Approval, on an advisory basis, of our executive compensation (say-on-pay) Majority of votes cast For Our executive compensation programs demonstrate our pay-for-performance philosophy and reflect the input of shareholders See page 40 3.
-Approval of the Third Amended and Restated 2019 Stock Award and Incentive Plan Majority of votes cast For Equity compensation helps to align the incentives of management and shareholders See page 70 4.
-Ratification of the appointment of KPMG LLP as JLL's independent registered public accounting firm for the year ending December 31, 2024 Majority of votes cast For Based on its assessment of KPMG LLP's qualifications and performance, the Audit and Risk Committee believes that retaining KPMG LLP for fiscal year 2024 is in JLL's best interests See page 84
+Pro posal Vote Required to Adopt the Proposal Board Recommends Reasons for Recommendation More Information 1.
+Election of the thirteen nominees to serve one-year terms on our Board of Directors Majority of votes cast with respect to each nominee For each nominee The Board is confident that the thirteen nominees possess the collective skills, experience, and varied perspectives needed to provide robust oversight See page 16 2.
+Approval, on an advisory basis, of our executive compensation (say-on-pay) Majority of votes cast For Our executive compensation programs demonstrate our pay-for-performance philosophy and reflect the input of shareholders See page 42 3.
+Approval of the Fourth Amended and Restated 2019 Stock Award and Incentive Plan Majority of votes cast For Equity compensation helps to align the incentives of management and shareholders See page 72 4.
+Ratification of the appointment of KPMG LLP as JLL's independent registered public accounting firm for the year ending December 31, 2025 Majority of votes cast For Based on its assessment of KPMG LLP's qualifications and performance, the Audit and Risk Committee believes that retaining KPMG LLP for fiscal year 2025 is in JLL's best interests See page 86